cybrilla/rta-docs/docs/schema/context.md

     // Distributor identifier in a fully qualified domain name (FQDN) format "bap_id": "api.buyerapp.com",
     // Distributor callback URL.
+Below rules are applied
+    // 1.
+Buyer app can technically send a different URL in every action call.
+Corresponding on_action callback is sent to that URL
+    // 2.
+Unsolicted on_action callbacks are sent to the last used bap_uri
-Should contain the domain name used in the identifier "bap_uri": "https://api.buyerapp.com/ondc",
+    // 3.
+Should contain the domain name used in the identifier (bap_id)
+    // 4.
+Should not contain query params
+    "bap_uri": "https://api.buyerapp.com/ondc",

     // POA identifier in a fully qualified domain name (FQDN) format